ivan-m/graphviz/FAQ.md

           Dot graph (that matches the former layout of `dot -Tcanon`).
        2. Generalised, which allows statements to be in any order.
        3. A graph-based one that allows manipulation of the Dot graph.
-       4. A monadic interface for embedding graphs in Haskell.
+       4. A monadic interface for embedding relatively static graphs in Haskell.

     There are also conversion functions between them.